The Ultimate Spanish DELE Exam Guide of 2021 You Need to Bookmark

 The courses take place in Malaga, Spain and consist of 20 lessons each.

-Españolé is a Spanish school located in Valencia, Spain that stresses culture learning as well as language learning at the school.
+Españolé is a Spanish school located in Valencia, Spain that focuses on culture learning as well as language learning.

 Similar to the previous course, the number of students in a class is limited.
-With Españolé, classes enroll a maximum of 10 students, but actually only contain four on average!
+With Españolé, classes enroll a maximum of 10 students but actually only contain six on average!

 The Taronja School is an official DELE exam center that offers intensive exam preparation courses in Valencia, Spain.

-Coursework helps you become familiar with the way the exams are structured, improves conversational fluency and helps you master the vocabulary for any particular exam level.
+Coursework helps you become familiar with the way the exams are structured, improves conversational fluency and helps you master the vocabulary for your exam level.

 Where to Find Past DELE Exams